huaweicloud/terraform-provider-huaweicloud/docs/data-sources/elb_pools.md

 * `type` - The type of persistence mode.

 * `cookie_name` - The name of the cookie if persistence mode is set appropriately.

+* `timeout` - The stickiness duration, in minutes.